Living in Algarve: The Ultimate Lifestyle Destination

 Property Purchase Tax (IMT)

-Calculated based on the property’s value or declared amount in the deed, the IMT (Municipal Tax on Onerous Transmissions of Real Estate) is a property transfer tax that needs to be paid before the purchase is completed.
-The property transfer tax rate stands at 7 percent and the overall amount is based on property type, location, and purchase price.
+Calculated based on the property’s value or declared amount in the deed, the IMT (Municipal Tax on Onerous Transmissions of Real Estate) is a property transfer tax that must be paid before the purchase is completed.
+The IMT tax rate ranges between 0 and 10 percent.

 Stamp Duty

 The Stamp Duty (Imposto do Selo) is an additional transaction tax the Portuguese state charges for real estate transfers.
-It amounts to 0.8 percent of the deed’s total value and must be paid at the time of purchase.
+The Stamp Duty rate for purchasing a property in Portugal is 0.8 percent of the value of the business or the value of the property.
+Stamp Duty is levied on whichever value is higher.
+If the property is donated, the Stamp Duty rate is 10 percent.

-The Portuguese Wealth Tax (AIMI) is a post-purchase tax that applies to property worth more than €600,000.
+The Portuguese Additional to IMI (AIMI) is a post-purchase tax that applies to property worth more than €600,000.
 There are three levels of taxation based on property value:

 Capital Gains Tax